resplab/papercode/mcmapper/README.txt

 Code was written by Lee, T.Y.
 For questions or comments, please contact mohsen.sadatsafavi@ubc.ca.

+Identical copies of the code and its output are available from https://github.com/resplab/papercode/tree/main/mcmapper

 The code was written/evaluated in R with the following software versions:
 R version 4.4.1 (2024-06-14)
 Platform: aarch64-apple-darwin20